outerspaceartie/qr-code-site/README.md

 ### Continued development

-I want to continue using the :root pseudo-class element as well
+I want to continue using the :root pseudo-class element as well as developing my overall frontend skills.

 ### Useful resources